What is Tableau’s Iron Viz?

 The crowd during Iron Viz.
 The competition is held on the keynote stage at Tableau Conference.

-Iron Viz is the world’s largest data visualization competition.
-Three worthy contestants take center stage in front of a global audience and have 20 minutes to deliver a compelling and awe-inspiring story using the same data set.
+Iron Viz is the world’s largest data visualisation competition.
+Three worthy contestants take centre stage in front of a global audience and have 20 minutes to deliver a compelling and awe-inspiring story using the same data set.
 How do they get there?
 Who decides the winner?
 Read on.